pufengdu/RetroFuns/DOS/cexedrv.md

 add sp, bx
 ```

-### 3 Will DOS device loader load an EXE format driver?
+### 3 How DOS device loader load an EXE format driver?

-Yes.
 It performs loading, **relocation**, striping off the EXE header, and then process the remaining binary image in the memory like BIN format or SYS format.
+Just different entrance than running an EXE.